formkit/docs-content/plugins/icons.md

 # Icons

-FormKit ships with a 1st-party themes plugin called `createThemePlugin()`.
-Included in this plugin is the ability to easily add icons to your inputs or replace existing icons FormKit ships by default.
-FormKit ships with over 130 common icons that are all MIT Licensed and free to use within your project — or you can include your own.
+FormKit comes with over 130 icons out-of-the-box!
+With the exception of the brand icons (like YouTube, TikTok, or Visa), all icons are original and MIT-licensed for free use within your project.
+You can use our icons, replace them, or easily add your own custom SVG icons to the set.

+Here's a demo of icons in different sections (prefix, suffix, etc.) of various types of inputs:

 <example
 name="Icons Introduction"